 Wein suggests staying indoors in an air-conditioned building as much as possible and buy a hygrometer, which measures moisture content in the atmosphere.
 “In exceptional cases in which asthma is unusually severe, such as Alternaria species–induced asthma in the Midwest, it might be advisable to chat with your doctor [about treatment options],” he suggested.

 Pollen, the airborne allergen behind hay fever, is one of the most common aero-allergens and also one of the most difficult to avoid.
+Especially on days with high pollen counts, those allergic to this irritant may experience seasonal allergy symptoms such as watery eyes, nasal congestion and other annoying symptoms.
 “Pollens in Florida are most numerous in January through March and, wow, do we have tree pollens,” Wein said.

 “Many patients find wonderful relief with over-the-counter treatment (OTC) options.
 If they cannot avoid the allergen, the FDA has approved several previously ‘prescription only’ medications for OTC use and they include Flonase, Rhinocort, Claritin and Zyrtec”

 Dust mites are microscopic creatures or tiny bugs found in house dust that can live everywhere indoors from mattresses and pillows to upholstered couches and carpets.
-Cleaning your home regularly can help reduce your exposure to dust mites.
+Cleaning your home regularly can help reduce your exposure to dust mites and improve your quality of life.
 It’s important to remember to change furnace and air conditioner filters regularly, and use high-quality pleated filters.
 Consider purchasing dust mite covers made specifically for mattresses and pillows that can help fight allergy symptoms.
 More NEA Tips here.